Process Capability Analysis (Cp, Cpk, Pp, Ppk): Automated Capability Reporting in Python

 """

-Modular process capability engine with explicit error handling
+Modular process-capability engine with explicit error handling

 and factory-grade data validation.